 VOLUME: Press the up arrow lever to increase volume and the down arrow lever to decrease volume.

-SELECT: When listening to the radio, press the up or down arrow lever to tune to the next or previous radio station (factory presets which have not been reprogrammed with your stations will be ignored).
+SELECT: When listening to the radio, press the up or down arrow lever to tune to the next or previous preset radio station.
+(If your vehicle is equipped with the AM-FM Stereo with Cassette Tape Player, factory presets which have not been reprogrammed with your stations will be ignored).
 When listening to a cassette tape, the up or down arrow lever can be used to SEEK forward and rearward through the tape.
 Pressing the up or down arrow lever when listening to a CD will cause the player to go to the next or previous selection.
+When in Radio Data Systems (RDS) Program Type (PTY) mode, the up or down arrow lever can be used to perform a PTY preset seek.
+PSEEK will appear on the display while the PTY preset seek is performed.
+The radio will seek all of the PTYs stored in presets, except for the PTY Any.